JoshuaAndle/EpochLoss_CL/README.md

 	Step 2: Select and remove subset of training data using provided method Step 3: Reload model from start of task and train on remaining subset of training data

 The experiments largely use the CL variants of the GenImage dataset found at https://github.com/GenImage-Dataset/GenImage.
-We provide the tools for processing the original GenImage dataset files into the CL variants outlined our paper within the "CL GenImage Generation" directory, with an accompanying ReadMe.
+We provide the tools for processing the original GenImage dataset files into the CL variants outlined in our paper within the "CL GenImage Generation" directory, with an accompanying ReadMe.
-Additionally, if you would like to skip this process and just download the resulting CL datasets they are provided at the following Google Drive: https://drive.google.com/drive/folders/1b-81lrRKbQQ091JaZ_f4U7bZcR1LGZ0h?usp=drive_link with a total size of ~60 GB.
+For simplicity, if you would like to skip this process and just download the resulting CL datasets they are provided at the following Google Drive: https://drive.google.com/drive/folders/1b-81lrRKbQQ091JaZ_f4U7bZcR1LGZ0h?usp=drive_link with a total size of ~60 GB.
 Each of the included generators is split into 6 tasks, where GenImage-Disjoint uses one task from each generator.